 On our previous visit to Santa Barbara, we stayed at the lovely Belmond El Encanto (which I highly recommend).
-But on this trip, as we only had 1-night in town (again, HUGE mistake, as it should have been 2-3), we chose to return to The Canary Hotel (where we stayed 10 years ago when we did this drive for the first time).
-It still has the same charm (the rooms could do with an update) and the bar was still as lively and the rooftop pool as lovely.
+On this trip, as we only had 1-night in town, we returned to The Canary Hotel.
+It still has the same charm (the rooms could do with an update) and the bar was still as lively.
 The hotel is now part of Kimpton and room rates start at $450 per night.

 Where to eat in Downtown Santa Barbara

 My one priority for the afternoon was, in all honesty, wine.
 We wanted to follow the Urban Wine Trail route – which changed so much since our last visit.
-For starters, the wineries all seemed to have relocated to another part of town, closer to the pier and they were ‘so cool’.
+For starters, the wineries relocated to another part of town, closer to the pier and they were ‘so cool’.
 We stayed in the ‘Funk Zone’ and visited Melville and then asked the lady where we should go next.
 And guess what?
-We did just that.
+That is exactly what we did.